 The Scenario Case Study (SCS) will describe a scenario where the apprentice has to apply their understanding of the principles of working safely, quality and standard procedures and complying with regulations to an unfamiliar situation.

-Ideally, once you have completed your Apprenticeship you will have a job with your employer.
-From the Level 3 Laboratory Technician Advanced Apprenticeship, you can then progress to a Level 5 or Level 6 Laboratory Scientist Higher Apprenticeship.
+Ideally, once you have completed your apprenticeship you will have a job with your employer.
+From the Level 3 Laboratory Technician Advanced Apprenticeship, you can then progress onto higher level apprenticeships.